 - PDF software - for PDF creation and annotation, ask IT staff to install Nuance PDF Converter Pro (free on department-owned machines) or Acrobat Professional (costs money on department-owned machines).
 Alternatively download freeware pdf995 or cutepdf.
 Free PDF readers include Adobe Reader or Foxit Reader or Expert PDF Reader.

-- Images - ask IT staff to install Corel Suite (free on department-owned machines) alternatively spend money at IT Services shop on various Adobe softwares such as Photoshop (£120 on department-owned machines) or Photoshop Elements (£20 on department-owned machines).
-Corel is also available for home use for £125 from IT Services shop but Adobe software is not available for home use.
+- Images - ask IT staff to install Corel Suite (free on department-owned machines) alternatively spend money at IT Services shop on various Adobe softwares such as Photoshop or Illustrator but cost and complex licensing model is off-putting.
+Note that Corel is also available for home use for £125 from IT Services shop but Adobe software is not available for home use.
 Many users download freeware such as GIMP or Inkscape and IrfanView.
-Programs for scanning probe microscope image manipulations include Gwyddion, ImageJ, WSxM.
-For Electron Microscopy there is widespread use of Digital Micrograph now known as Gatan Microscopy Suite 3 (free version)
+Maybe also checkout DavinciResolve and some training from Lynda.
+Programs for scanning probe microscope image manipulations include Gwyddion and WSxM.
+For Electron Microscopy there is widespread use of Digital Micrograph now known as Gatan Microscopy Suite 3 (free version), also ImageJ or FiJi.

 - Graphing - Excel is widely available as part of Microsoft Office but Excel not ideal for graphs and data analysis.
 Ask IT staff to install more powerful site-licensed software like Origin or Matlab (more details about these packages are below).
 Alternatively download freeware like QTI plot, Gnuplot